 With delicious food, buzzing nightlife, and relaxed visa regulations, Mexico has turned out to be a hub for tourists and digital nomads, especially from the United States.
 The work from home in Mexico is highly appealing due o the beautiful beaches and diverse culture.
 Thanks to coworking spaces all over the country, it’s easy to find a comfortable and professional workplace.

 At present, about 8.7 billion Americans are living out of the country – a number that will definitely increase in the upcoming years – and interestingly, a chunk of that percentage has headed straight across the southern border.

-A blog post by HireAHelper highlighted that Mexico tops the list of 15 countries where Americans are planning to move to set base.
-Residence permits and visa data strongly suggest that a good number of Americans are choosing Mexico over other nations to migrate with their remote work and sometimes even to travel for a change of scenery.
+A blog post by HireAHelper highlighted that Mexico tops the list of 15 countries where Americans plan to move to set base.
+Residence permits and visa data strongly suggest that many Americans choose Mexico over other nations to migrate with their remote work and sometimes even to travel for a change of scenery.

 Mexico isn’t the only country witnessing a rise in the American expat population because Canada and the United Kingdom also saw more than 10,000 Americans flocking last year.
 In fact, around 12,000 Americans settled in Canada, while 15,000 Americans were able to make a successful move to the United Kingdom.